metabase/metabase/docs/administration-guide/data-permissions.md

 #### Unrestricted access to the table

-Groups with unrestricted access can ask questions about this table and see saved questions and dashboard cards that use the table.
+Groups with unrestricted access can ask questions using the graphical query builder about this table.

 #### No self-service access to the table